Did the narcissist ever love you, blog post, heart with shattered glass over it, Flourishing Hope Counseling, Kingsville, Texas

 The Aftermath of Love With a Narcissist

-After the love is gone you begin to unravel the complexities of the narcissist love.
+After the love is gone, you begin to unravel the complexities of the narcissist’s love.
 You question everything.
-What was real, what happened, who was the narcissist and when did they change?
+What was real, what happened, who was the narcissist, and when did they change?
 This is where you begin to feel a deep sense of betrayal, grief, hurt, and shame.
 You will feel many emotions during this time.
 You can expect to have felt and still feel very confused.
 Coming to terms with the fact that the love you believed was real was merely an illusion is devastating.
 It takes courage to fight your way out of the darkness caused by the narcissist.

 You must remember the absence of genuine love from the narcissist does not diminish your ability to be loved and loved in return.
 Healing rests in recognizing your worth.
 You can reclaim and rebuild your life, free from the narcissists.